 Singapore factory activity expands slightly in July after 5 months of contraction

-SINGAPORE: Singapore’s factory activity expanded slightly in July after five months of contractions.
+SINGAPORE: Singapore’s factory activity expanded slightly in July after five consecutive months of contraction.

 The Purchasing Managers’ Index (PMI) for July came in at 50.2, up 2.2 points from the previous month, according to data released by the Singapore Institute of Purchasing and Materials Management (SIPMM) on Monday (Aug 3).